abryson-redhat/springboot-demo/README.md

 ```

 ## Deploying
 This project uses Helm for package management.
-The Helm Chart is located in [a separate manifest repository]().
+The Helm Chart is located in [a separate manifest repository](https://github.com/abryson-redhat/argocd-demo/tree/helm/gitops/manifests/busunit1/integration/teams/appteam1/apps/springboot-demo).

+To trigger a deployment, the `ci.yml` workflow executes a **deploytodev** job that updates a `values.yaml` with an updated image pull spec.

+This will cause ArgoCD to update the OpenShift deployment with a sync operation.

 ##  CI
+CI is implemented via a [GitHub Workflow](https://docs.github.com/en/actions/using-workflows).

 ## CD